 Cape Vincent is a tiny village located in the state of New York.
-With a population of 734 people and just one neighborhood, Cape Vincent is the 823rd largest community in New York.
-Much of the housing stock in Cape Vincent was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 728 people and just one neighborhood, Cape Vincent is the 823rd largest community in New York.
+Cape Vincent has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Cape Vincent is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cape Vincent is a village of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Cape Vincent who work in food service (27.56%), teaching (9.06%), and office and administrative support (6.69%).

-Because of many things, Cape Vincent is a great place for families with children to consider.
-First of all, many other families with children live here, making Cape Vincent a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Cape Vincent has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Cape Vincent is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Cape Vincent’s overall crime rate is lower than average for the country.

-As is often the case in a small village, Cape Vincent doesn't have a public transportation system that people use for their commute.
+Cape Vincent is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Cape Vincent is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.97% of adults in Cape Vincent have a college degree.